robinrendle/robinrendle.com/_essays/what-networks-want.markdown

 The same must be said of Portland when, in September of last year, I visited the xoxo festival for the first time.
 However, whilst I found the soothing orientation of city blocks beneath my feet again, I couldn’t shake the feeling of being lost rather more permanently.
 For some time I had looked at my work and felt wildly disorientated—the web had lost a lot of the charm that attracted me to it in the first place.
 No longer was it a buoyant force in my life, on the contrary, the Internet, what with all its notifications and buzzing sounds, it’s flashing advertisements and droning, felt like a sharp and heavy stone in my pocket, always nipping at my thigh.

 And so I entered the festival with high expectations because I naïvely hoped it would rekindle my curiosity, I hoped to uncover the weird indie web again.
 But it only took perhaps five minutes before I fell into conversation with a developer and we bonded over the peculiarities of web browsers.
+O, how we lamented their quirks in all their stubbornness, in all their complexity!

+A river of coffee and ice cream fuelled our obsessive, child-like babble.

-O, how we lamented their quirks in all their stubbornness, in all their complexity.
-But as coffee after coffee fuelled the conversation, I found that this intrepid developer was working on a system for designing responsive SVG comic books in the browser.
+I found that this intrepid developer was working on a system for designing responsive SVG comic books in the browser.
 Although he made it quite clear that he hadn’t prepared himself for the sheer difficulty of the task.